key4hep/k4Clue/readme.md

 ```

 In case you have changed something from the original repo and you have rebuild the package, you should use `source build/clueenv.sh` to make `k4run` aware of your new changes.

+## Package maintainer(s)

+If you encounter any error when compiling or running this project, please contact:
+* Erica Brondolin, erica.brondolin@cern.ch